 By John Isaacs

 Alabama – The most vulnerable Democratic incumbent in 2020 is Sen. Doug Jones (D).
 In 2017, Jones won a stunning upset victory 50%-48% over former state Supreme Court Justice Roy Moore (R) in this usually solid Republican state.
-There is no clear Republican nominee, but Jones is likely to be labeled an underdog.
-Moore is threatening to run again.
-There are two announced Republican candidates – U.S. Rep. Bradley Byrne (R) and former Auburn University football coach Tommy Tuberville (R).
+There is no clear Republican nominee, but Jones is considered underdog.
+In June, to the dismay of many Republicans, Moore announced he would run again.
+There were already two announced Republican candidates – U.S. Rep. Bradley Byrne (R) and former Auburn University football coach Tommy Tuberville (R).
 In the meantime, state Rep. John Rogers (D), who has represented the Birmingham suburbs for almost 40 years, will run against Jones in a primary.

 Arizona – Martha McSally (R), after losing a close election in 2018 to Sen. Kyrsten Sinema (D) by 50%-48%, was appointed to take the seat of late Senator John McCain (R), and has to run again in 2020.
 Mark Kelly (D), astronaut and husband of former Rep. Gabrielle Giffords, is her challenger.